alexbinary/SQLite.swiftly/design_notes.md

 Only one, generic type of error is used.
 The error carries a custom message designed to help the programmer identify what went wrong.

+## Connection provides internal access to the latest error message

+When errors occur on a connection, the latest error message is stores and can be access with a simple function.
+If no error has occured yet, the error message says "not an error".

+Connection offers a high level way to access the latest error message, with the added benefit of a clearly identified "no error" case.
+When the error is "not an error", Connection returns `nil` instead.

+The error message is not intended to be used publicly by client code, as it is part of the implementation details.
+It is however usefull to other classes that are related to a connection, namely statements.
+Statements log the connection's error message when they detect an error during their execution.